Caleb196x/ReactorUMG/README.md

 > **Keywords:** Unreal Engine, UE5, UMG, UI, Slate, React, TypeScript, Plugin, Hot Reload, Live Preview, Puerts

-⚠️ **Alpha stage**: APIs and structure may still change; a stable release will follow once things settle.
+⚠️ **Alpha stage**: The API and structure may still change; an official version will be released once stabilized.
+Given that in-game UIs typically have high visual and interactive complexity, the current version of the plugin still has limitations in adaptation completeness and cannot fully meet the presentation requirements of production-level game UIs. **Therefore, at this stage, we strongly recommend prioritizing its application to UI development for editor extension tools, to improve tool development efficiency.***

 ⚠️ **Before you start**: Please read the FAQ first to avoid known pitfalls.